Home » Type » Drinks + Beverages » Mexican Hot Chocolate

 Ingredients You’ll Need

 • Chocolate – Feel free to use either semi-sweet or any dark chocolate or cocoa powder (see notes in recipe card).
-Chocolate pieces will make a wonderfully thick and velvety hot chocolate, more so than using cocoa powder.
+Chocolate pieces, more so than cocoa powder, will make a wonderfully thick and velvety hot chocolate.

 • Sweetener – I’ve used pure maple syrup, but pure cane or coconut sugar will work as well.
 Adjust to taste.

-• Cinnamon – Both ground cinnamon or cinnamon sticks can be used as noted in the recipe card.
+• Cinnamon – Both ground cinnamon and cinnamon sticks can be used as noted in the recipe card.

 • Nutmeg – If you don’t have nutmeg on hand, try using ground cloves.

 • Cayenne – Adds a nice bit of heat to your hot chocolate.
-Chipotle powder would also add a nice flavor and heat.
+Chipotle powder would also add a nice flavor and a bit of heat.

 • Salt – Salt will bring out all of the flavors.
-My favorite salt is pink mineral salt (affiliate link) which naturally contains essential minerals and trace elements the body needs.
+My favorite salt is pink mineral salt (affiliate link), which naturally contains essential minerals and trace elements the body uses.

 top down view showing the process of making Mexican hot cocoa in a slow cooker.